菩提達磨:本当の功徳とは出世間の先にある

 Now, let’s go back to the main story.
 Emperor Wu asked, “What is the first principle of the holy truth?”
 Here, “Holy” means a great teacher, and “Truth” means a word that has no lies.
 This phrase means the ultimate goal of Buddhism.

 For example, imagine waves on the great sea.
 These waves are only phenomena.
 They have no real substance.
 We call this “empty.”
 We must not be caught by these waves.
 To see things in this way is called 真諦 (Shintai).
+However, waves exist as phenomena.
+To see things in this way is called 俗諦 (Zokutai).

 Emperor Wu read many Buddhist books, so he knew this phrase very well.
 However, Bodhidharma simply answered, “To speak plainly, there is nothing holy.”